 High Courts were first established in the three Presidency cities of Calcutta, Bombay and Madras in 1862.
 The High Court of Delhi came up in 1966.
-Currently there are 21 High Courts.
-While many states have their own High Courts, Punjab and Haryana share a common High Court at Chandigarh, and the seven northeast states have a common High Court at Guwahati.
+Currently there are 25 High Courts.
+While many states have their own High Courts, Punjab and Haryana share a common High Court at Chandigarh, and four North Eastern states of Assam, Nagaland, Mizoram and Arunachal Pradesh have a common High Court at Guwahati.
+Andhra Pradesh (Amaravati) and Telangana (Hyderabad) have separate High Courts from 1 January 2019.
 Some High Courts have benches in other parts of the state for greater accessibility.